neurophysiological-analysis/FiNN/docs/source/guides/source_reconstruction_visualization.rst

 The code will have to be subtly adapted to use, as usual.

 Initially, supportive functions are defined.
-The call to ´reset_hemispheres´ resets all nodes to an equal color, defined by the RGBA tuple (1, .738, .665, 1).
+The call to *reset_hemispheres* resets all nodes to an equal color, defined by the RGBA tuple (1, .738, .665, 1).

 .. code-block::